 Selling securities is a regulated activity and businesses that do so are required to meet certain legal obligations that are in place to protect investors.

 Businesses may market digital tokens in different ways, including software presale tokens, donations or crowdsales.
 If the digital tokens are securities, the businesses offering them to the public may need to be registered with the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition.
 Learn how to check if a business is registered.

 Businesses may publish “whitepapers” for their digital tokens that describe things such as the amount of money they are aiming to raise, how the money will be used and how long the digital tokens being offered will be available for purchase.
 If the digital tokens being sold are securities, businesses may be required to provide specific disclosure documents, such as a prospectusProspectus A legal document that sets out the full, true and plain facts you need to know about a security.
 Contains information about the company or mutual fund selling the security, its management, products or services, plans and business risks.+ read full definition or an offering memorandumOffering memorandum A document describing the business of an issuer.
 This document is designed to help potential buyers make an investment decision when they are considering exempt-market securities.+ read full definition, which contains information about the business, its management, operations and business risks.